tadashi-aikawa/obsidian-another-quick-switcher/README.md

 # Obsidian Smart Search Plugin

 This is an Obsidian plugin for those who prefer to search files not so much fuzzy.
+Moreover..

-- `Smart Search` can search regardless of tokens of appearance order
+- `Smart Search` can search **regardless of the appearance order of tokens**
 - `Smart Search` shows file names and directory names separately
-- `Smart Search` shows suggestions order by prioritizing both last opened time and modified time
+- `Smart Search` shows suggestions order by prioritizing both last opened time and modified time **even after typing**

 ## ⌨️Features